dotnet/TorchSharp/DEVGUIDE.md

 10. Submit to CI and debug problems

-11. Remember to delete all massive artifacts from Azure DevOps and reset this:
+11. Remember to delete all massive artifacts from Azure DevOps and reset this `BuildLibTorchPackages` in in [azure-pipelines.yml](azure-pipelines.yml)

-         <BuildLibTorchPackages>false</BuildLibTorchPackages>